 In addition, the Audit Committee discussed with its internal auditors and BNN the overall scope and plans for their respective audits.
 The Audit Committee met with the internal auditors and BNN, with and without management present, to discuss the results of their examinations, their evaluations of the Company's internal controls, and the overall quality of the Company's financial reporting.
-The Audit Committee reviewed and discussed the audited consolidated financial statements of Northeast Bancorp as of and for the year ended June 30, 2002 with management, our internal auditors, and our independent auditors.
-Based on the reviews and the discussions referred to above, in reliance on management and BNN, and subject to the limitations of the role of the Audit Committee, the Audit Committee recommended to the Board of Directors, and the Board of Directors has approved, the inclusion of the audited financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2002, for filing with the Securities and Exchange Commission.
-The Audit Committee also has recommended to the Board of Directors, and the Board of Directors has appointed, BNN to audit our financial statements for the fiscal year ending June 30, 2003, subject to shareholder ratification of that appointment.
+The Audit Committee reviewed and discussed the audited consolidated financial statements of Northeast Bancorp as of and for the year ended June 30, 2003 with management, our internal auditors, and our independent auditors.
+Based on the reviews and the discussions referred to above, in reliance on management and BNN, and subject to the limitations of the role of the Audit Committee, the Audit Committee recommended to the Board of Directors, and the Board of Directors has approved, the inclusion of the audited financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2003, for filing with the Securities and Exchange Commission.

-SUBMITTED BY THE FISCAL 2002 AUDIT COMMITTEE
+SUBMITTED BY THE FISCAL 2003 AUDIT COMMITTEE